vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/workspace-one-access/Export-WsaJsonSpec.md

 Accept wildcard characters: False
 ```

-### -pass
+### -outputPath

-The password of the VMware Aria Suite Lifecycle instance.
+The folder location where the Workspace ONE Access JSON file is created.

 ```yaml
 Type: String